ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 This appendix defines the two shared item tables that the examples in this document refer to for using Packed CBOR {{I-D.ietf-cbor-packed}}.

-The application-extension identifier "cri" defined in {{Section 3.4 of I-D.ietf-cbor-edn-literals}} is used to notate a CBOR Extended Diagnostic Notation (EDN) literal for a CRI.
+The application-extension identifier "cri" defined in {{Section 3.6 of I-D.ietf-cbor-edn-literals}} is used to notate a Concise Diagnostic Notation (CDN) literal for a CRI.

 ## Compacting CoRAL Predicates with Packed CBOR